What Should You Do About Swollen Lymph Nodes?

 - Immune disorders such as rheumatoid arthritis can also cause this problem to occur.

-- Be careful when it comes to the side effects of certain medications, because these can also cause swollen lymph nodes to appear on your body.
+- Be careful when it comes to the side effects of certain medications.
+These can also cause swollen lymph nodes to appear on your body.

 - Leukemia is another cause that you should keep in mind.